-For the year ended December 31, 2017, incentive fees waived were approximately \$1.8 million.
+For the year ended December 31, 2018, no incentive fees were waived.
 The Investment Adviser cannot recoup incentive fees that the Investment Adviser has previously waived.

 The second part will be determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement) and will equal 20.0% of our Adjusted Realized Capital Gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all Adjusted Realized Capital Losses and Adjusted Unrealized Capital Depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fee.